-Adults can begin any instrumental or vocal program at any time.
-The success is based on how willing the adult is to commit to practicing.
+Adults can begin any program at any time.
+The progress is based on how much time is available for the adult to practice.
 We teach many adult beginner students of all ages, even in their 60’s and 70’s.
 For children, starting at the right age is a key element to the success of their lessons at LAAPA.
 Some people will tell you “the sooner the better,” but this is not always true.
-If a child is placed into private lessons too soon, they may feel overwhelmed and frustrated and want to stop lessons.
-It is never beneficial to continue an unpleasant experience which could cause the child negative feelings regarding music in general.
+If a child is placed into lessons too soon, they may feel overwhelmed and frustrated and want to stop lessons.
 Children who are older than the suggested earliest starting age usually do very well.
-The following are guidelines we have found to be successful in determining how young a child can start taking music lessons.
+The following are guidelines we have found to be successful in determining the age a child can begin taking music and dance lessons.

 .:.
 Preschool Music Classes

 Preschool music classes offer an excellent first formal introduction to music for toddlers and lap babies ages birth-4 years.
 Classes focus on the development of the whole child by listening to a variety of styles of music from around the world, singing, dancing, etc. Parents often attend all or part of these classes with their child.
 Preschool classes provide these young students with a basic foundation in key concepts that prepare them for private instruction.

 At the heart of music is the piano, and it is no coincidence that the piano is often the first instrument of the beginning music student.
 Its comprehensive and visual nature within the fundamental realm of music allows for an education that will translate well into any other area of music.
 Instruction is available in all styles such as classical, jazz, pop, blues, country, rock, contemporary christian, etc.

 .:.
 Guitar/Banjo/Ukulele Lessons